SeanKilleen/seankilleen.github.io/_posts/2011-08-18-troubleshooting-hp-photosmart-b-209a-wireless-printer-driver-fatal-error-during-installation.md

 I have not tested this in any other environments, so I'm assuming it applies to:

-* HP PhotoSmart B-209a printers that have already been configued on the wireless network
+* HP PhotoSmart B-209a printers that have already been configured on the wireless network
 * Win 7 Professional 64-bit

 ### The Solution Steps